renovate-bot/NeXTLinux-_-gosbomx/README.md

 ## Attestation (experimental)
 ### Keyless support
-Syft supports generating attestations using cosign's [keyless](https://github.com/sigstore/cosign/blob/main/KEYLESS.md) signatures.
+Gosbom supports generating attestations using cosign's [keyless](https://github.com/sigstore/cosign/blob/main/KEYLESS.md) signatures.

 Note: users need to have >= v1.12.0 of cosign installed for this command to function